mindpower/ai-card/GOVERNANCE.md

    1. AI Catalog specification;

-   2. tooling related to validation of AI Catalogs, and transformation to and from the AI Catalog format; and
+   2. Tooling related to validation of AI Catalogs, and transformation to and from the AI Catalog format; and

    3. documentation and other artifacts related to the Project.